BitcoinQnA/ln-guide/index.md

 * **Are they trustworthy?** As mentioned above, your peer has the option to attempt to cheat you when closing a channel.
 * **Are they well connected?** This will become clearer in the next section on routing.

+You can compare these stats and many more when choosing a peer at [1ml](https://1ml.com/).

 <br/>

 ##  Transactions